Reda Khadra: Loans to Sheffield United and Birmingham City

 On 26 July 2022, Khadra joined fellow Championship club Sheffield United on loan for the 2022–23 season.
 He scored his only goal for United on 13 September, helping his side win 1–0 against Swansea City.

-Khadra's loan to Sheffield United was cut short, and he was sent on a six-month loan to Birmingham City on 10 January 2023, also in the Championship.
-In addition, he signed a contract extension with Brighton until June 2024.
-Khadra marked his debut with a goal away to Britsol City four days later, in a 4–2 defeat.
+However, because Sheffield United's formation of choice did not include wingers, Khadra was used out of position and infrequently, and by the January transfer window, he had requested and been granted an early termination of his loan.
+Shortly afterwards, a transfer embargo was imposed on the club, whose manager Paul Heckingbottom said later that had he known he would be unable to sign a replacement, he might well have refused to release Khadra.

+Khadra returned to Brighton, signed a contract extension until June 2024, and joined another Championship club, Birmingham City, on 10 January 2023 on loan for the rest of the season.
+He marked his debut with a goal away to Bristol City four days later, in a 4–2 defeat.
+Away to Swansea City in February, he was fouled for a penalty, converted by Scott Hogan, but Birmingham went 3–2 down, only to come back to win 4–3.
+Khadra injured a hamstring during the game, and was out for a month.
+In what remained of the season, he scored twice, in a 2–0 win against fellow relegation candidate Rotherham United and the only goal against Blackburn Rovers, his former loan club, and set up the goal for Lukas Jutkiewicz at Millwall that confirmed Birmingham's Championship status for the 2023–24 season.

+Reims

+On 21 July 2023, Khedra signed with Ligue 1 side Stade de Reims on undisclosed terms.
+On 21 September 2024, during a league match against Paris Saint-Germain, he sustained a knee injury ans was subsequently substituted.
+Medical examinations confirmed an anterior cruciate ligament injury in his left knee – the same knee previously injured during his time at Brighton & Hove Albion in February 2021.
+The estimated recovery period was six to eight months.

+On 2 September 2025, Khadra was sent on a one-year loan to Ligue 1 club Le Havre.

 International career

 Born in Germany, Khadra is also eligible to represent Lebanon internationally through his parents, who are from Tyre.
 He stated his preference to play for the Germany national team.

 Khadra represented Germany internationally at under-18 level three times between 2018 and 2019, in a friendly against Cyprus and two friendlies against France.
 He was called-up to the under-21 squad for the first time in March 2022.
 However, due to an injury, Khadra withdrew from the camp.
 He eventually made his under-21 debut on 23 September 2022, in a 1–0 friendly defeat to France.